 Zoely is a type of combined contraceptive pill.
-It contains two types of hormones which work to prevent pregnancy; estradiol which is identical to the estrogen hormone produced by the body and nomegestrol, a type of progesterone.
+It contains synthetic versions of two types of hormones which work to prevent pregnancy; estradiol which is structurally identical to the main oestrogen hormone produced by the body and nomegestrol, which is similar to progesterone.

 Zoely works by releasing these hormones into the body, which in turn prevent ovulation from occurring each month.
 They also work to thin the lining of the womb and thicken the cervical mucus, creating an additional barrier against sperm.